harinipanayappan/The_Elites-hacksprint/README.md

 Features:
 * Daily mood logging with a simple and intuitive interface.
 * Visual chart and analytics to display mood trends.
 * Option to add notes for context or triggers related to specific moods.

+### 5) Doctor Appointment Page

+Purpose: Makes it easier for users to schedule appointments with qualified professionals for further support.

+Features:
+* Appointment booking with date and time selection.
+* Confirmation and reminders for scheduled appointments.
+* Secure storage of appointment details and user information.